ncatlab/nlab-content/pages/8/3/4/0/438/content.md

 * _The [[Menagerie]]_: a set of notes on crossed modules, higher dimensional analogues, simplicial techniques, homotopy coherence, and non-Abelian cohomology of various sorts.
 This version consists of 10 chapter.
 It will be updated periodically.

 * _Abstract Homotopy Theory: The Interaction of Category Theory and Homotopy theory_ This article is an expanded version of notes for a series of lectures given at the _Corso estivo Categorie e Topologia_ in 1991.
+They appeared in more or less this form in Cubo, 5 (2003) 115-165, 2003.

 * _$\mathcal{S}$-categories, $\mathcal{S}$-groupoids, Segal categories and quasicategories_ The notes were prepared for a series of talks that I gave in Hagen in late June and early July 2003, and, with some changes, in the University of La Laguna, the Canary Islands, in September, 2003.